 Likewise, his abuse of me triggered something inside of me to fight fire with fire.
 A piece of me came to believe that the only way to counteract his behavior was to behave the same way.
 I erroneously thought that he would hear me, understand my point of view, if I elevated my voice or stung him with my words.
 I believed that the only way to "make him stop" was to BE like HIM, so I became abusive in reaction to his behaviors.

 When I think about the perception some people have of abusive relationships, that it’s a two-way street, that the “victim” is no victim, that she gave as good as she got, I feel chilled to my core.
-The perception is common but wrong (Abusive Relationships and Why Victims Stay).
+The stigma is common--but wrong (Abusive Relationships and Why Victims Stay).